Tim Allen: Ex-Cocaine Dealer Calls Hollywood 'Nazi Germany', Upsets Jewish Org

 Things Viewers Of Netflix’s ‘The Crown’ Need To Know About Wallis…

-But Allen has spoken frankly about his arrest and incarceration, and had he not turned in other dealers, he knows he would still be behind bars.
+But Allen has spoken frankly about his arrest and incarceration and had he not turned in other dealers, he knows he would still be behind bars.

 “The law was passed to teach people a lesson.
 Selling more than 650 grams of cocaine got you life in prison.
 They thought it would be a deterrent.
 It wasn’t.
 I was put in a holding cell with twenty other guys — we had to crap in the same crapper in the middle of the room — and I just told myself, I can’t do this for seven and a half years.
 I want to kill myself.”

-Tim Allen was lucky, and got a second chance, putting his cocaine past behind him.
-He benefitted from liberal judges, but now seems to believe in more of a crime and punishment type of judiciary.
-Allen is a firm supporter of Donald Trump, who has zero tolerance for drugs and drug use, has made many comments that he himself doesn’t drink, and has never done drugs.
+Tim Allen was lucky and got a second chance, putting his cocaine past behind him.
+He benefited from liberal judges but now seems to believe in more of a crime and punishment type of judiciary.
+Allen is a firm supporter of Donald Trump, who has zero tolerance for drugs and drug use and has made many comments that he doesn’t drink and has never done drugs.

 A post shared by @northern.customs on

 So it’s hard to imagine that someone with Tim Allen’s background would liken having to defend his political stance with the struggles of Nazi Germany, and now the Anne Frank Center For Mutual Respect is demanding an apology, says PageSix.
-Certainly, in Hollywood, being a Trump supporter like Tim Allen must be uncomfortable, but it’s nothing in comparison to being ripped from your home, and put in a concentration camp.
+Certainly, in Hollywood, being a Trump supporter like Tim Allen must be uncomfortable, but it’s nothing in comparison to being ripped from your home and put in a concentration camp.
 The organization posted on Facebook Sunday, calling Tim Allen out.

 “Tim Allen has made a deeply offensive characterization that trivializes the horrors imposed on Jews in Nazi Germany.
 We call on Tim to apologize.”

-Tim Allen, a comedian, was of course making an “edgy” joke, but many people didn’t find it funny.
+Tim Allen, a comedian, was, of course, making an “edgy” joke, but many people didn’t find it funny.

 “You gotta be real careful around here.
 You get beat up if you don’t believe what everybody else believes.
 This is like ’30 Germany.”